 Our credit card processor has been audited by a PCI-certified auditor, and is certified to PCI Service Provider Level 1.
 This is the most stringent level of certification available.

-Authentication to Tettra is handled via OAuth to Slack.
-This means we don’t store your password on our system and you may revoke Tettra’s access to your Slack account at any time.
+Authentication to Tettra can be handled via OAuth to Slack.
 You can on your Slack account for an added layer of security.

 Access to Customer Data and Audit Policies